danilyanedo7/starter-hugo-academic/content/post/aboutme/index.md

 <img class="special-img-class" style="width:40%" src="/aboutme.jpeg" alt="Master's Graduation" />

 ## Hey there!

-I am **Edo Danilyan**, and you can call me **Edo**.
-I’m a PhD researcher at the University of Vienna, where I get to explore the fascinating intersections of microbiology, data analytics and computational biology.
-My work revolves around making sense of complex environmental microbiology data.
+I’m **Edo Danilyan**, but feel free to call me **Edo**.
+I’m a PhD researcher at the University of Vienna, diving into the exciting world where microbiology meets data analytics and computational biology.
+My research focuses on unraveling the complexities of environmental microbiology using advanced data-driven approaches.

-Before getting into this PhD journey, I gained skills in project design, data analysis, and tool development, working on projects that demanded both creativity and precision during my undergrad and grad study at the [Institut Teknologi Sepuluh Nopember](https://www.its.ac.id).
-I thrive on solving tough problems and finding practical solutions.
+Before starting my PhD journey, I honed my skills in project design, data analysis, and tool development while working on innovative projects during my undergraduate and graduate studies at [Institut Teknologi Sepuluh Nopember](https://www.its.ac.id).
+I love tackling tough problems and crafting practical solutions that make an impact.

-I’m a passionate R user and educator.
-I make tutorial for life science researcher to make sense their data [using R](https://github.com/danilyanedo7/biocomp), and dynamic, interactive, reproducible reports using R Markdown.
-Browse my list of [projects](/#projects) for examples of my work, a selection of [educational presentations](https://edodanilyan.com/post/dashboard_collection/), or review my full [curriculum vitae](https://edodanilyan.com/uploads/resume.pdf).
+I’m also passionate about **R programming** and education.
+I create tutorials to help life science researchers make sense of their data using [R](https://github.com/danilyanedo7/biocomp) and build dynamic, interactive, and reproducible reports with R Markdown.
+Check out my [projects](/#projects) for examples of my work, browse through some of my [educational presentations](https://edodanilyan.com/post/dashboard_collection/), or explore my full [curriculum vitae](https://edodanilyan.com/uploads/resume.pdf).

-I’m always on the lookout for exciting collaborations and new challenges, so feel free to [reach out](https://edodanilyan.com/#contact) if you want to create something amazing together!
-Let’s connect and see where our ideas can take us!
+I’m always open to exciting collaborations and new challenges.
+If you’re looking to create something amazing, let’s connect!
+[Reach out](https://edodanilyan.com/#contact), and let’s see where our ideas can take us.

 Where I Worked: